-Besides vinyl disc, the two other configurations on which Capitol originally released Norma Deloris Egstrom From Jamestown, North Dakota were 8-track cartridge (8XT 11077) and cassette tape (TC ST-11077).
+Page 16: besides vinyl disc, the two other configurations on which Capitol originally released Norma Deloris Egstrom From Jamestown, North Dakota were 8-track cartridge (8XT 11077) and cassette tape (TC ST-11077).
 Both of those configurations are pictured below.